palantir/tslint/README.md

 -----
 <sup>[back to ToC &uarr;](#table-of-contents)</sup>

+_Rules_ encode logic for syntactic & semantic checks of TypeScript source code.

 [See the TSLint website for a list of core rules included in the `tslint` package.]
 (http://palantir.github.io/tslint/rules/)

 Core Formatters
 -----
 <sup>[back to ToC &uarr;](#table-of-contents)</sup>

+_Formatters_ allow for transformation of lint results into various forms before outputting to stdout or a file.

 [See the TSLint website for a list of core formatters included in the `tslint` package.]
 (http://palantir.github.io/tslint/formatters/)